inductiva/inductiva/docs-sources/how-it-works/index.md

 how simulations are structured to how your data is managed and scaled.
 It's designed to help you understand the building blocks so you can make the most out of Inductiva when running your simulations.

-📘 What’s Inside:
+## 📘 What’s Inside:
-* 🧱 [Building Blocks](building-blocks/index) – Explore the core structure of Inductiva—how Projects,
+🧱 [Building Blocks](building-blocks/index) – Explore the core structure of Inductiva—how Projects,
 Tasks, Machine Groups, and cloud Buckets connect.
 This foundational overview shows how simulations are organized and orchestrated, and how data flows within the platform.

-* 🚀 [Get Started](get-started/index) – A practical guide to installing Inductiva and understand the onboarding flow.
+🚀 [Get Started](get-started/index) – A practical guide to installing Inductiva and understand the onboarding flow.

-* 💰 [Costs and Quotas](basics/index) – Understand how credits translate into compute and storage usage, and see the quotas that define your resource limits.
+💰 [Costs and Quotas](basics/index) – Understand how credits translate into compute and storage usage, and see the quotas that define your resource limits.

-* 🧩 [Tasks](tasks/index) – Unpack everything related to simulation tasks from submission to status tracking and result outputs.
+🧩 [Tasks](tasks/index) – Unpack everything related to simulation tasks from submission to status tracking and result outputs.
 Learn how tasks are managed and where to find key metadata to improve your workflow over time.

-* ⚙️ [Computational Resources](machines/index) – A deep dive into how Machine Groups are defined, scaled, and benchmarked.
+⚙️ [Computational Resources](machines/index) – A deep dive into how Machine Groups are defined, scaled, and benchmarked.
 Learn how to choose beteween the resources made available by our API, and understand when each option provides the best value for your specific use case.

-* ☁️ [Cloud Storage](cloud-storage/index) – Get clarity on how Inductiva handles simulation data,
-where task outputs live, how to access and manage them, and why storage choices impact your credit usage.
+📁 [Cloud Storage](cloud-storage/index) – Get clarity on how Inductiva handles simulation data, where task outputs live, how to access and manage them, and why storage choices impact your credit usage.
 Learn best practices for organizing and cleaning up data.

-💡 Why It’s Useful:
+## 💡 Why It’s Useful:
-✓ Understand the platform’s architecture – Learn how Inductiva’s core components fit together so you can navigate and use them effectively.
+✓ **Understand the platform’s architecture** – Learn how Inductiva’s core components fit together so you can navigate and use them effectively.

-✓ Launch and manage simulations with confidence – Get clear guidance from setup to output, whether you're running your first task or scaling up a complex project.
+✓ **Launch and manage simulations with confidence** – Get clear guidance from setup to output, whether you're running your first task or scaling up a complex project.

-✓ Optimize performance and costs – Make informed decisions about machines, storage, and quotas to get faster results and better credit efficiency.
+✓ **Optimize performance and costs** – Make informed decisions about machines, storage, and quotas to get faster results and better credit efficiency.

-✓ Stay in control of your data and compute – Learn how simulations are executed, where your results are stored, and how to monitor or clean up your resources.
+✓ **Stay in control of your data and compute** – Learn how simulations are executed, where your results are stored, and how to monitor or clean up your resources.

-✓ Make the most of Inductiva’s flexibility – Whether you use built-in simulators or bring your own, you’ll understand how to tailor the platform to your workflow.
+✓ **Make the most of Inductiva’s flexibility** – Whether you use built-in simulators or bring your own, you’ll understand how to tailor the platform to your workflow.